MBA Rural Management: Admission 2025, Syllabus, Eligibility, Colleges, Careers

 MBA Rural Management subjects are based on core management principles and rural development concepts.
 The syllabus typically covers Principles of Management, Financial Accounting, Managerial Economics, Human Resource Management, Marketing Management, Operations Management, Rural Society and Institutions, Management of Social Empowerment, etc.

-The table below represents the MBA Rural Development syllabus followed by Galgotias University.
+The table below represents the MBA Rural Management syllabus followed by Galgotias University.

 Semester 1